-There are two formats for Causes, Standard or Video, which you’ll select on the back end of each cause.
+There are two formats you’ll want to choose between for Causes, Standard or Video, which you’ll select in the sidebar on the back end of each cause.

 When you choose the Standard format, you’ll assign a Featured Image to represent your Cause.
 The photo will show up on the main Causes page (like the Help Sponsor example shown here) as well as on the page for the individual cause (shown here).

-Once you select the Video format, you’ll see a new Video Link section appear in the back end of the Cause.
+Once you select the Video format, you’ll see a new Video Link section appear in the back end of the Cause toward the bottom of the page.
 Add a link to a hosted video from YouTube or Vimeo.

 While you can set a Featured Image for a Cause using the Video format, it will not show anywhere on the site.